 The Coronavirus Business Interruption Loan Scheme (CBILS) is a government initiative to help UK small businesses affected by coronavirus to access finance.

-As a delivery partner for CBILS, Business Enterprise Fund can support eligible businesses with CBILS loans from £50,001 to £150,000.
+We support eligible businesses in the North (Yorkshire and The Humber, the North West, the North East and Teesside) with CBILS loans from £50,001 to £150,000.
 Apply for a loan now.

 * Fishery, aquaculture and agriculture businesses may not qualify for the full interest and fee payment.